embl-cba/cats/src/main/resources/README-FastRandomForest.txt

 Just add FastRandomForest.jar to your Java VM classpath by using the -cp switch, or by changing project dependencies in NetBeans/Eclipse/whatever IDE you use.
-Then use hr.irb.fastRandomForest.FastRandomForest as you would use any other classifier, see instructions at the WekaWiki:
+Then use FastRandomForest as you would use any other classifier, see instructions at the WekaWiki:

 http://weka.sourceforge.net/wiki/index.php/Use_Weka_in_your_Java_code